DevSecOpsSamples/ecs-ec2-cdk/README.md

-# Sample project for CDK EC2 ECS with Typescript
+# EC2 ECS sample project with CDK

 Table Of Contents